Skip to main content

 • DRAFT: Editable.
 Rules can be added, modified, or removed.

-• PUBLISHED: Locked.
+• ACTIVE: Published and locked.
 No further modifications allowed.
+Ready for deployment.

 A boolean expression that determines whether a rule applies to a given request.
-Conditions evaluate input facts using operators like EQUALS, GREATER_THAN, CONTAINS, etc. Conditions can be nested into groups using AND / OR logical operators.
+Conditions evaluate input facts using operators like EQUALS, GREATER_THAN, CONTAINS, IN, etc. Conditions can be nested into groups using AND / OR logical operators.

-Facts & Schema
+Facts and Schema

 A single input data field passed to the policy engine at execution time.
-For example, payment_amount, user_id, or email.Facts are the raw data that conditions evaluate and actions operate on.
+For example, payment_amount, user_id, or email.
+Facts are the raw data that conditions evaluate and actions operate on.

 The schema definition for a fact — its key, display name, data type, and whether it is required.
-Fact definitions are managed in the Fact Definitions section of the console.System facts (e.g., payment_amount, user_id) are predefined and cannot be deleted.
+Managed in the Console under Management → Fact Definitions.
+System facts (e.g., payment_amount, user_id) are pre-registered on account creation and cannot be deleted.

 Deployment Lifecycle